MirzaElin/NLGHI-Core-a-small-reusable-library-for-computing-geriatric-health-index/paper.md

 # Statement of need

-Geriatric and community clinics often capture structured impairment severity across multiple domains and need a transparent, "scriptable" tool—rather than a GUI‑only app—to compute a consistent composite index and integrate it into automated workflows.
+Geriatric and community clinics and research centres that focus on geriatric health often capture structured impairment severity across multiple domains and need a transparent, "scriptable" tool—rather than a GUI‑only app—to compute a consistent composite index and integrate it into automated workflows.
 NLGHI Core provides a small, dependency‑light library with tests and examples to meet this need.
 By shipping as a Python library that depends on the scientific Python ecosystem [@Harris2020; @McKinney2010], the index can be embedded into notebooks and pipelines.

 # Functionality